pzembrod/cc64/doc/Design.md

 while the cc64 compiler itself is compiled; it is not part of the cc64 binary.

 It is used to assemble the 6502 code templates of v-assembler.fth.

-#### write-decl.fth

-Contains just one word, `(write-decl`, which writes a single definition exported by a library.
-Because it requires knowledge of a few internal words of `codegen.fth`, it is loaded as part of the parser-codegen source group.
-So, while in terms of functionality it belongs to the mini linker, it can also be regarded as a linker-specific interface of codegen.